FourierFlows/GeophysicalFlows.jl/paper/paper.md

 package (`FourierFlows.jl`; which is continuously developed) to solve differential equations and compute diagnostics, while `pyqg` can only be run on CPUs and uses a self-contained kernel.
-Dedalus [@Burns2020] is Python package with an intuitive script-based interface that uses spectral methods to solve general partial differential equations, such as the ones within `GeophysicalFlows.jl`.
+Dedalus [@Burns2020] is Python package with an intuitive script-based interface that uses spectral methods to solve general partial differential equations, such as the ones within `GeophysicalFlows.jl`. `Oceananigans.jl` [@Oceananigans] is not bad either.
+It also runs on GPUs, it allows for more variety of boundary conditions but is slower and does not have spectral accuracy.
+(Greg could you write a blurp (e.g. 1 sentence) comparing it with `GeophysicalFlows.jl`?
+Just delete my sentence all together if you like --- I just wrote up something simply as a placeholder.)
+The `MAOOAM` [@MAOOAM] package (and its Python implementation `qgs` [@qgs]) provides a reduced-order quasi-geostrophic coupled ocean–atmosphere model.
+These packages are fully spectral and thus allow to study how the solutions depend on the number of spectral-mode truncation in the ocean and atmosphere.
+The physics in `MAOOAM` and `qgs` share similarities with the `SingleLayerQG` and `MultiLayerQG` modules of `GeophysicalFlows.jl`; but neither `MAOOAM` nor `qgs` can run on GPUs.
 There are also some other isolated codes/scripts in personal websites and in open-source public repositories that have similar functionality as some `GeophysicalFlows.jl` modules.

-[@qgs]
-[@MAOOAM]
-[@Oceananigans]

 `GeophysicalFlows.jl` can be used to investigate a variety of scientific research questions thanks to its various modules and high customizability, and its ease-of-use makes it an ideal